Aliijjn/MineBlasters/README.md

 # MineBlasters 🧨⛏️

 Welcome to MineBlasters, my attempt at making a full, polished 2D game.
-I've been working on this project for a month (since 15-01-2025)
+I've been working on this project since 15-01-2025

 ## What I've learned from this project: ✅
 - How to procedurally generate levels